goonstation/goonstation/.github/DEV_GUIDE.md

 ![](https://i.imgur.com/MxrZvHp.png)

 Be sure to always test not only if your changes work, but also if you didn't actually break something else that might be related.

+If you ever hit a brick wall, you can always ask the #imcoder channel in the discord.
+There's no such thing as a stupid question, and while, depending on activity, you might not always get an answer, it never hurts to ask.

 #### Using the Debugger